sections in the article

 When you create a task you usually start by giving it a name.
 You can then assign the task to one or more specific user(s) or to a predefined group.

-The available fields on a task depends on how your marketing model is designed.
+The available fields on a task depend on how your elastic data model is designed.

-Note!
-If you cannot find the user you want to assign a task to, make sure that the user has logged in to inriver.
-You cannot assign a task to a user that have never logged in to the system.
+Note: If you cannot find the user you want to assign a task to, make sure that the user has logged in to inriver.
+You cannot assign a task to a user that has never logged in to the system.

 If you want your colleagues to know something about a particular Entity, you can add comments on the entity.

 Click the Edit icon in the upper right corner of the entity and select Comments.
 This opens a panel where you can create new comments and view previous comments.